 The Peace of Christ

 The peace of Christ is the gift he makes to his own by reconciling them with God: the deep tranquillity of a soul restored to communion with its Creator.
-Christ leaves it to his disciples on the evening of his life, as an inheritance: “Peace I leave with you, my peace I give to you; not as the world gives do I give to you.”
+Christ leaves it to his disciples on the evening of the Last Supper, on the eve of his Passion, as an inheritance.
+“Peace I leave with you: my peace I give unto you: not as the world giveth, do I give unto you.”
 John 14:27

 A peace born of the Cross